KxSystems/docs/docs/ml/toolkit/fresh.md

 2000.01.03| 7805000        9200              30         13                  17         ..
 2000.01.04| 8817500        9950              30         17                  13         ..
 2000.01.05| 7597500        7300              30         12                  18         ..
-q)count 1_cols cfeatsnew     / 74 columns now being produced with subset of functions
+q)count 1_cols cfeatsnew     / 74 columns now being created via a subset of initial functions 74
-74
 ```

 !!!note
-	Modifications to the file `hyperparam.txt` within the FRESH folder allows for fine tuning of the number and variety of calculations being completed to be made.
-Functions can be user defined within the the `.ml.fresh.feat` namespace in the fresh.q file and provided their associated hyper-parameters are defined in `hyperparam.txt` they will execute via the above syntax.
+	Modifications to the file `hyperparam.txt` within the FRESH folder allows for fine tuning to the number and variety of calculations to be made.
+Functions can be user defined within the the `.ml.fresh.feat` namespace in the file `fresh.q` and provided the number of hyper-parameters defined in `hyperparam.txt` matches the number of function parameters the function will execute as above.
 !!!warning
 	The operating principal of this function has changed relative to that in versions `0.1.x`.
 In the previous version parameter #4 had been a dictionary denoting the functions to be applied to the table.
 This worked well for producing features from functions that only took the data as input (using `.ml.fresh.getsingleinputfeatures`).
 To account for multi-parameter functions the structure outlined above has been used as it provides more versatility to function application.